BroncBotz3481/YAGSL-Example/README.md

 This example is intended to be a starting place on how to use YAGSL.
 By no means is this intended to be the base of your robot project.
 YAGSL provides an easy way to generate a SwerveDrive which can be used in both TimedRobot and Command-Based Robot templates.

 # Create an issue if there is any errors you find!
+We will be actively montoring this and fix any issues when we can!